dryu99/champions-queue-twitter-bot-pub/README.md

   - [x] when checking for duplicate tweets, should also try switching teams around (sometimes they mix it up?)
   - [ ] add cron job for restarts lol, sometimes the program doesn't exit??
   - [ ] check if streamer is playing cq (must have champions queue, cq, champ queue, etc in the title of their stream)
+  - [ ] dm every cq streamer to let them know their mods can use this command to advertise their streams
+    - [ ] dm peter dunn
+  - [ ] MAKE THE SCREENSHOT THINGY WORK
+  - [ ] go open source
+    - [ ] remove mongodb and create an inline player db
+    - [ ] make prs mandatory
+- [ ] add team logo build script
+- [ ] finish new tweet image service implementation
+  - [ ] in tweet fn: TODO create html + save png + use png in tweet + delete png (maybe stream it?)
+  - [ ] have to handle duplicates differently now since we cant use tweet text. save games in-memory? create hash based on summoner names?
+    - [ ] we can restart periodically to avoid memory issues
+    - [ ] is it okay to not persist map on restart? should be okay unless mods are tweeting >20 min apart
+    - [ ] only other way to persist it to use db (which isn't an awful idea but would like to avoid doing that)

 Workflow
 - currently our server wakes up every 15 seconds to check if CQ is live (going by 10am/6pm - 1am blocks)